fyne-io/fyne-io.github.io/_develop/index.md

 layout: develop
 title: Welcome

 summary: In this welcome document we showed how to get up and running with the Fyne toolkit.
-We saw that with just a few lines of code we can create a graphical application that will run across mac OS, Windows and Linux.
+We saw that with just a few lines of code we can create a graphical application that will run across mac OS, Windows, Linux and BSD.

 order: 10
 redirect_from: /develop.html